Pão de Queijo Recipe

 Storage

-To freeze unbaked: Shape the dough into balls and freeze on a baking sheet.
-Once frozen, transfer to a freezer bag.
-Bake directly from frozen, adding 5 extra minutes to the bake time.
+I shape the dough into balls, freeze them on a baking sheet, then transfer them to a freezer bag.
+They can be baked straight from the freezer—just add about 5 extra minutes to the bake time.

-To freeze baked: Let cool completely and store in an airtight container or bag.
-Reheat in a 350°F oven for 5–8 minutes until warm and crisp.
-Though pão de queijo is best when it’s fresh.
+Let them cool completely, then store in an airtight container or freezer bag.
+I reheat them in a 350°F oven for 5–8 minutes until warmed through.
+They’re best fresh, but this works well for leftovers.

 Variations

-- Add herbs like oregano or thyme for an extra savory touch.
+- Herbs: Add a small pinch of dried oregano or thyme for a subtle savory note.

 Pão de Queijo – FAQ